larsiusprime/divingbell/README.md

 ## License

-This is released under the MIT license.
+All the code is released under the MIT license.
 See LICENSE file for details.

+The data files I'm linking via download I can't claim copyright on as they're scraped from Steam.
+I did receive Valve's written permission to release this project in this way.

 ## Important Note